BE: Visual Communication (11021.1)

 Contact with staff should generally be within the allocated class times.
 Consultation outside of these hours shall be by prior appointment, and in addition to, not in lieu of, the scheduled class time.
 Students who fail to attend classes, and who do not have a Medical or Counsellor's Certificate or other genuine reason for missing classes, should not expect additional tutorial or consultation time.

 Please note: staff are not able to return calls to long distance or mobile telephone numbers after normal hours or on weekends or holidays.
 Emails are normally not checked or answered at nights, on weekends or on public holidays.
 Teaching staff (and particularly part-time staff) may not be able to attend to phone calls or reply to emails immediately.
-Please ensure any urgent matters are brought to their attention within the studio session or request assistance in notifying the Convener through the Administrative Assistant for the Course.
+Please ensure any urgent matters are brought to their attention within the studio session or request assistance by emailing the Unit Convener.

 Due to the requirements of professional accreditation samples of student work will be retained and stored at the School for periods of up to three years.
 Where possible, each student should make a copy of any assignment (prior to submission) as that work may be retained and inaccessible thereafter.